 2. Memory Cards

-I have tested all the most popular memory cards in the Sony Alpha 1, so if you’re looking for the absolute fastest memory cards, or can’t decide if CFexpress Type-A cards are worth it over V90 SD cards, then be sure to check out this guide.
+I have tested many of the most popular memory cards in the Sony Alpha 1, so if you’re looking for the absolute fastest memory cards, or can’t decide if CFexpress Type-A cards are worth it over V90 SD cards I’ve got you covered.

 3. Screen Protectors